auth-xyz/wallsy/README.txt

 So, I'm going to write a proper and prettier readme later, but for now, it'll do.

-wallsy is, essentially, a wallpaper engine for linux systems, as the description reads but it's a bit more than that.
+wallsy is a *very* simplified version of WPE (wallpaper engine), as the description reads, but it's a bit more than that.
 Essentially, using ffmpeg, it'll convert any video format that ffmpeg supports, into a bunch of frames, and using wpaperd, loop through those frames giving the illusion of an animated background.
 From my tests on a decade old laptop, it